Flink architecture¶

 Runtime architecture¶

-Flink consists of a Job Manager and n Task Managers.
+Flink consists of a Job Manager and n

 The JobManager controls the execution of a single application.
-It receives an application for execution and builds a Task Execution Graph from the defined Job Graph.
+Developers submit their application (jar file or SQL statements) via CLI, or k8s manifest.
+Job Manager receives the Flink application for execution and builds a Task Execution Graph from the defined JobGraph.
 It manages job submission which parallelizes the job and distributes slices of the Data Stream flow, the developers have defined.
-Each parallel slice of the job is executed in a task slot.
+Each parallel slice of the job is a task that is executed in a task slot.

 Once the job is submitted, the Job Manager is scheduling the job to different task slots within the Task Manager.
 The Job manager may create resources from a computer pool, or when deployed on kubernetes, it creates pods.